DataForScience/Visualization_LL/README.md

 ### Code and slides to accompany the online lesson by Data For Science.

+Information visualization, as David McCandless aptly puts it, is a form of "knowledge compression."
+Our highly evolved visual processing system enables us to efficiently handle vast amounts of information.
+Visualization's power lies in its ability to encode data intuitively, making complex data accessible.
+As data grows in volume and complexity, the importance of effective visualization increases.
+This video explores how the human visual cortex processes colors and shapes and how we can utilize these mechanisms for effective visualization using Pythons powerful visualization libraries.

+Starting with pandas and Matplotlib, two core Python libraries, we learn about the basics of Python data pre-processing and visualization before moving on to more advanced packages.
+Seaborn, built on top of Matplotlib, simplifies common tasks and enhances productivity.
+Interactive visualizations using Bokeh and Plotly are also explored.
+We’ll use Jupyter notebooks to craft our visualizations.

 ## Outline
 ### 1.Human Perception
 - Understanding Color Theory